mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ## May 9, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard

+Description: *Katagiri Roshi introduces a series of talks on the Diamond Sutra.
+And he answers the question, “If we are sitting in order to help ourselves, should we stop sitting?”*

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/archives/05-1979" target="_blank">Listen to the original recording</a>

 <a href="https://katagiritranscripts.podbean.com/e/1979-05-09-diamond-sutra-introduction/" target="_blank">Listen to the transcript read by Kikan</a>